James Tye: Ahead of his time – the superhero of safety

 James Tye’s campaign for road safety involved painting white crosses on damaged cars.
 In Birmingham the police attempted to stop it.

 The pope and condoms, elephants in Parliament and wellbeing in the 80s – James Tye the leader in health and safety.

 By Tim Marsh

-In 1987, a man called James Tye from London was named ‘World Safety Person of the Year’ by the World Safety Organisation and, last year, he became one of the first Europeans included in the American ‘Safety and Health Hall of Fame International’.
+In 1987, a man called James Tye from London was named ‘World Safety Person of the Year’ by the World Safety Organisation and, in 2015, he became one of the first Europeans included in the American ‘Safety and Health Hall of Fame International’.

 It’s quite possible that you’re sitting there asking: “James who?!”
 As while his legacy certainly lives on, his name is being slowly forgotten.